Top 10 English Speaking Countries in Europe

 With Finland, the list starts moving a bit towards the north.
 With a population of 5.5 million people, 65.83% of them are highly proficient in English.
 No wonder English is not going anywhere.

-With a proficiency of the English language up to 67.77%, Norway truly displays the enthusiasm of having English as a second language.
+With proficiency in the English language up to 67.77%, Norway truly displays enthusiasm of having English as a second language.
 So it is only fair that this country is on the list.

 In these areas, the Norse language seems to have a great influence on the English language as it has been occupied by Vikings for a very long time.

-With the proficiency of 70.40% in English, Sweden is as near-native as they come.
+With a proficiency of 70.40% in English, Sweden is as near-native as they come.
 The presence of English remains strong to date.

 The Dutch supersede the Swedes in their percentage of English proficiency by 71.45%.